ghosts-lk/ghosts-lk.github.io/README.md

 ## GitHub Pages Deployment

-This project is configured to be deployed directly to GitHub Pages.
+This project is configured to be deployed directly to GitHub Pages with a single HTML file that contains all the necessary code.

 ### How to Deploy